 Children and young people usually become enthusiastic about science at school.
 This is where they acquire the basic knowledge and skills for a research career.
 Teachers play a significant part in the fundamental training of future scientists.
-As part of the overall mission to support and promote initiatives towards more and better education, Teaching Spirit is a programme that rewards teachers who have shown extraordinary dedication in teaching science at school.
+As part of the overall mission to support and promote initiatives towards more and better education, Teaching Spirit is a programme that rewards teachers who have shown extraordinary dedication in teaching science in school.

 Phone: +49 (0) 8382 277 31 0

 With unique content dating back to 1952, the mediatheque of the Lindau Nobel Laureate Meetings maps their rich history of scientific dialogue.
 The mediatheque is gradually being developed further to provide a learning platform and research resource for scientists and those fascinated by science, particularly teachers and students.
 Moreover, select mediatheque contents are successively made accessible via educative content providers.

 More than half of the approximately 1,000 lectures held by Nobel Laureates at the Lindau Meetings thus far have been documented in the mediatheque: It contains 500 videos or picture slide shows, many of which are subtitled and annotated, as well as abstracts and full transcripts.

 The mediatheque contains biographical profiles of all Nobel Laureates who have thus far participated in the Lindau Meetings.
 They are gradually being supplemented with explanatory information on the scientific accomplishments of the laureates, relating their research to historical as well as to contemporary scientific context.

 By clustering and contextualising related mediatheque contents in Topic Clusters, a team of editors continuously compiles comprehensible introductions to major scientific fields and topics, like cancer, proteins, or subatomic particles.

 Following a contemporary didactic approach, the mediatheque is complemented with short animated videos – Mini Lectures – outlining key issues of science and research in a both an educative as well as an entertaining fashion.

 Nobel Labs 360°